 - Medical expenses from their hospitalization, treatments, and end-of-life care

-- Funeral and burial expenses
+- Funeral expenses and burial costs

 - Pain and suffering